 A Chinese proverb states, “The faintest ink is better than the greatest memory”.
-Just like an Ed Milliband speech, you don’t want to miss out something important in your records.
+You don’t want to miss out something important in your records.
 So it is always good to have some form of record of what the meeting was about

 The way to approach it is, at the start of a meeting take out your tablet or notebook as if it’s the most natural thing in the world.

 As you open it up, establish eye contact and say “You’re ok with me taking notes, aren’t you?”
 Say it as if it’s a foregone conclusion the obvious answer will be “Yes, of course!”, which it almost definitely will be.
 (I’ve yet to come across a prospect who has said, “Actually, I would like you to memorise my every word rather than write them down!”)